 This unit comes with a limited, five-year warranty on the motor and 1-year warranty on parts.
 It’s almost about the same price as that of the Chamberlain unit.

 Many consumers say that installing the unit is quick and hassle free.
-Trouble is, the Genie has a limited remote range.
-Other than that con, there’s really nothing to hate about the Genie 1022-TH.
+Trouble is, the Chamberlain has a limited remote range.
+Other than that con, there’s really nothing to hate about this product.

 Decko isn’t as popular as Chamberlain but it doesn’t mean it is not capable of producing high quality garage door openers.